 Wellness & Safety

 Regardless of how beneficial a program could be, it is worthless unless an effective camp health and safety program is in place and implemented by knowledgeable counselors.
-In addition to our American Camp Association Membership, Adam and Ann are constantly in the activities with their staff who are, themselves, highly skilled in the areas that they are teaching.
+Will and Mary Page are constantly in the activities with their staff who are, themselves, highly skilled in the areas that they are teaching.

 A well-equipped infirmary is staffed by three Registered Nurses, and a fourth Mother Helper, and all of the counselors hold First Aid certifications.
 The safety of a great camp will depend on the experience and professionalism of the directors and their staff, and you are invited to read our staff profiles, or call the directors with questions.